-A comprehensive article by Peter Liakhov in Open Democracy, takes a look at the "single largest mining operation in Armenia", the Amulsar Mine that will start exploitation in 2018 and remain operations for 11 years.
-The mine will be expolited by the UK based Lydian International, the company is more than optimistic about its "zero waste" expolit promise, but "as the legacy of mining in Armenia has shown, that doesn’t count for much."
+A comprehensive article by Peter Liakhov in Open Democracy, takes a look at the "single largest mining operation in Armenia", the Amulsar Mine that will start exploitation in 2018 and remain operational for 11 years.
+The mine will be exploited by the UK based Lydian International.
+The company is more than optimistic about its "zero waste" exploit promise, but "as the legacy of mining in Armenia has shown, that doesn’t count for much."

 Armenia: before the goldrush

 A British mining company has struck gold in southern Armenia.
 What’s in it for the locals?

 “Is this what we fought a war for?”
 Victoria exclaims, exasperated, jabbing the table with her finger.

 Victoria is in her early 60s, with blonde hair and a fiery gaze.
 For decades now, she has worked as a school teacher in the southern Armenian town of Jermuk.
 “They will ruin this place!” she bemoans.
 Then, more quietly, adds: “What will we do with all our books when we have no choice but to leave?”

 “They” are Lydian International, a mining company based in the UK.
 In several months’ time, they will begin construction of the Amulsar Mine – a project which, when fully operational, will be the single largest mining operation in Armenia.
 Amulsar has been promoted as important step in the country’s economic development; some in Jermuk hold high hopes for a better life.
 But for many others, there are deep misgivings: a fear that the mine will irreparably damage the little they do have.

 Environmentalists are also up in arms against the mine.
 They argue that the Amulsar will not only impact Jermuk and the surrounding villages.
 Rather, because of the mine’s proximity to key water resources, all of Armenia may be at risk.
 In a country rife with corruption, what safeguards will there be?